-- 1. Cardiovascular Alterations Determining the effect of long-duration spaceflight on the heart and blood vessels and designing novel therapies to combat prolonged deconditioning. - 2.
-Human Factors and Performance Improving daily living and keeping crewmembers healthy, nourished, productive and comfortable by developing countermeasures to reduce performance errors and mitigate environmental factors that pose a significant risk to mission success. - 3.
-Musculoskeletal Alterations Addressing bone loss and the inherent fracture risks as well as loss of skeletal muscle mass, strength and endurance during spaceflight. - 4.
-Neurobehavioral and Psychosocial Factors Investigating methods and tools that can be utilized to enable crews to cope with stress, isolation and compatibility. - 5.
-Radiation Effects Determining the risks various types of radiation have for deleterious consequences, with an emphasis on acute effects, and mitigating these effects through countermeasure development. - 6.
-Sensorimotor Adaptation Addressing space motion sickness and disorientation during flight and the post-flight balance and gaze disorders, and developing pre- and in-flight training countermeasures to help astronauts adjust more rapidly to microgravity and other gravitational environments. - 7.
-Smart Medical Systems and Technology Designing new methods of remote medical monitoring, diagnosis and treatment, and developing small, low-power and noninvasive instrumentation.
+- 1. Cardiovascular Alterations Determining the effect of long-duration spaceflight on the heart and blood vessels and designing novel therapies to combat cardiovascular deconditioning. - 2.
+Human Factors and Performance Improving daily living and keeping crewmembers healthy, nourished, productive and safe by developing countermeasures to reduce performance errors and mitigate habitability, environmental and other behavioral factors that pose a significant risk to mission success. - 3.
+Musculoskeletal Alterations Addressing bone loss and inherent fracture risks as well as loss of skeletal muscle mass, strength and endurance during spaceflight. - 4.
+Neurobehavioral and Psychosocial Factors Investigating methods and tools that can be used to enable crews to cope with stress, isolation and crew compatibility and cohesion. - 5.
+Radiation Effects Determining the risks and deleterious effects of exposure to various types of radiation, with an emphasis on acute effects, and on mitigating these effects through countermeasure development. - 6.
+Sensorimotor Adaptation Addressing the role of sensorimotor disturbances that occur during and after flight on vehicle control and task performance, and development of preand in-flight training countermeasures to help astronauts rapidly adjust to microgravity and other gravitational environments. - 7.
+Smart Medical Systems and Technology Designing new methods for remote and autonomous medical monitoring, diagnosis and treatment, and developing small, lowpower and noninvasive instrumentation.

-Each of the research teams consists of a set of coordinated and complementary projects focused on a common theme.
+Each of the research teams consists of a set of complementary projects focused on a common theme.
 Team management and coordination is the responsibility of the Team Leader.
 A Team Leader, assisted by an Associate Team Leader, heads each research team.
 Team Leaders play a pivotal role in guiding the Institute's science and technology program and in the ultimate success of the Institute.
-Their expertise and "hands-on" approach to research management add value across projects and across teams.
-The Team Leader is guided by the Bioastronautics Roadmap (BR, see Appendix A, Section III), which is the cornerstone for developing the team's integrated strategic research plan, the key to accomplishing the Institute's mission.
+Their expertise and "hands-on" approach to research management adds value across both projects and teams.
+The seven Team Leaders are guided by the Integrated Research Plan (IRP, see Appendix A, Section III), which is the cornerstone for developing each team's integrated strategic research plan, which collectively constitute the keys to accomplishing the Institute's mission.
+(See Appendix B, Section II for more information on NSBRI research areas.)